GGonryun/warp-portal/sudo/README.md

 ## License

-This plugin is part of the Warp Portal project.
+This plugin is part of the Sudo Socket project.
 See project documentation for licensing details.